jschaf/shime/README.md

     (add-to-list 'load-path "~/Emacs/me/shime")
     (require 'shime)

+Something like:

+    (custom-set-variables
-    (setq shime-program "/home/chris/Programs/bin/ghci")
+     '(shime-default-ghci-path "/home/chris/Programs/bin/ghci")
+     '(shime-default-session-name "shime"))

+Or just `M-x customize-group RET shime RET` and do it from there.

 To start Shime run `M-x shime`.
-Right now it's preferrable to start Shime before loading any files.
+You can do this multiple times if you want more GHCi sessions and it will prompt for different session names.
+To kill particular sessions, right now, you can't just kill the buffer, run `M-x shime-kill-session` and you can choose which to kill.
+A session can have many buffers and many processes, so just killing a buffer doesn't make much sense unless I add a "master buffer" concept in future versions.

 ## Loading files

     (define-key haskell-mode-map [f5] 'shime-load-file)

-Shime has one project root.
+Shime has one project root (right now).
 By default it uses the directory of the first file loaded.
 All files loaded under that directory are loaded relatively.

 If you load a file above the project root, it will prompt you,